David Warbeck: Personal life

 Warbeck spent his later life living in Hampstead, London, with his wife Lois, whom he married in 1965.
 The couple had one daughter.
 He spent two decades restoring his residence there, which had been built by Sir George Gilbert Scott at the time of the construction of St Pancras Station.

 Death

 In 1997, three weeks before his death, Warbeck recorded an audio commentary for the LaserDisc release of The Beyond with actress Catriona MacColl.
-Warbeck died of an unspecified form of cancer in London, England on 23 July 1997.
+At age 55, Warbeck died of an unspecified form of cancer in London, England on 23 July 1997.